Former President Bush, Senator Romney, and Colin Powell Won't Support Trump Re-Election

 But that doesn’t mean Biden will automatically get their votes.
 There will be many who will stay home rather than vote to give AOC, Bernie Sanders, and Elizabeth Warren the reins of power.

-Former Chairman of the Joint Chiefs General and Secretary of State Colin Powell showed no such reticence on CNN, saying “I cannot in any way support President Trump this year.”
+Former chairman of the Joint Chiefs and Secretary of State Colin Powell showed no such reticence on CNN, saying “I cannot in any way support President Trump this year.”
 Powell did not vote for the Republican president in 2016.

 The New York Times, citing “people familiar with their thinking”, reported that Bush won’t support Trump’s reelection, and former Trump 2016 rival Jeb Bush isn’t sure how he will vote.
 Meanwhile, Romney will not vote for Trump, and is considering once again writing in his wife, Ann, or casting another ballot, the Times reported.